nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. Add a boolean field to the `DeleteCommand` class to indicate whether the user has entered duplicate indices in the command.
 If so, display an additional message to remind the user about the duplication.
-1. The current implementation of `Phone` allow users to include very long numbers that might not be a valid number in the world.
+1. The current implementation of `Phone` allows users to include very long numbers that might not be a valid number in the world.
 We also intend to allow users to include the `+` prefix to allow users to indicate country codes as well.
 The invalid message `Phone numbers must start with at least 3 digits.` will need to be updated to reflect this enhancement.
-1. The current implementation of `AlternateContact` does not allow users to include whitespace in `TYPE` and `USERNAME` and `USERNAME` only supports certain special characters.
-We intend to allow users to include whitespace in `TYPE` and `USERNAME`. `USERNAME` will also be enhanced to include other special characters that are not supported currently.
+1. The current implementation of `AlternateContact` does not allow users to include whitespace in `TYPE` and `USERNAME`.
+   `USERNAME` currently only supports alphanumeric and certain special characters.
+We intend to allow users to include whitespace in`TYPE` and `USERNAME`. `USERNAME` will also be enhanced to include other special characters that are not supported currently.
 This will allow `AlternateContact` to be used more flexibly.